eshazen/ddc-adc-eval/README.md

 # ddc-adc-eval

-Evaluation board for DDC112 ADC (Arduino UNO shield?)
+Evaluation board for DDC112 ADC (Arduino UNO shield?).
+See `led-photodiode-avr` design for working board.

 ## Notes from DDC112 datasheet: